10 portfolio data sources every effective PMO needs to know

 1 Project registry Single source of PMO data

-2 Value scoring Defensible project prioritization
+2 Value scores Defensible project prioritization

 3 Financial data Actuals, forecasts, benefits tracking